Maykonn/page-info-js/README.md

 ## How to use

 Include the `/dist/PageInfo.js` or `/dist/PageInfo.gz` script on `<head>` element and you can work with the PageInfoJS at the end of your html, after close the `</body>` tag, or include your js script there.

+**You can find the compiled code on [package releases list](https://github.com/Maykonn/PageInfoJS/releases).**

 **See the files on /example directory for a simple real world example.**

 ## Compiling the code
-Clone this repo and you can use npm and webpack to compile the code, install the requirements:
+Clone this repo and you can use npm and webpack to compile the code.
+Install the requirements:

 ```
 git clone https://github.com/Maykonn/PageInfoJS.git